fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 words are capitalized, they have a special meaning as defined in {{RFC2119}}.

-Flow, Association, Stream, or Object are used as defined in {{I-D.tiesel-communitgrany}}:
+Flow, Association, Stream, or Object are used as defined in {{I-D.tiesel-taps-communitgrany}}: